 Here are a few perspectives I gained from my 3 mile trip back to Earth.

+1. The imagination is an amazing, powerful thing.
 And you can do so much with it.
 Here I am imagining crashing into the ground when I could have been using that time to imagine myself flying faster than a speeding bullet to save someone in distress.
 I could have imagined I was Lois Lane and Conner was superman.
 I could have been imagining I was a 101st Airborne paratrooper filling the early morning sky with my comrades ready to liberate France.
 But I chose the less fun and exciting way to use my imagination.

 2. In life, the first step or two out of a comfort zone is of course terrifying and overwhelming but pressing through that comfort zone is where you get to the good part.
 I’ve already learned this lesson a thousand times before, but applying it doesn’t always happen.
 My friend who also jumped that day had jumped before.
 She told me it was surreal serenity.
 When I got out of my fears I was able to understand what she was talking about.
 All the noise of the world is miles away.

 3. In love, I want to metaphorically be strapped with my tandem jumper.
 No space between the two of us.
-We go Book of Ruth with it: wherever you go, I will go.
+We go Book of Ruth with it: wherever you go, I willgo.
 I will go through the falls and shocks with you if it means I getting to soar above the world with you later.
 After the three-minute training and harness fitting, I met the dude who would toss me out of a flying plane.
 I put all my trust & faith in another person.
 I trusted my life to a complete stranger.
 And because I did, I got to share amazing moments that I’ve never shared with anyone else.
 Sometimes, a bit of faith is so worth it.

 4. Just Jump!
 The longer you sit there and look…the longer you sit there and look.
 That’s it.
 That’s all that happens.
 Falls don’t last forever.
 Don’t analyze too much.
 Overanalyzing to the point of paralysis doesn’t do anything.
 Getting active is a great way to get out of ruts.
 Do something different.
 For Forest Gump it was a cross country jog.
 For Elsa, It was building a winter wonderland.
 For me, free falling released months of built-up tension and frustration.
 It was an acceptance of whatever will be will be.
 When you say you’re going to do something, commit and just do it.
 Get in shape, start a business, travel…take Taylor Swift’s advice and jump, head first fearless!